- Solar advice hub

 When youâre investing in your homeâs future by getting solar panels, it makes sense to take proper care of them.

-That way, they can produce as much electricity as possible, which will save you even more money on your electricity bills and reduce your carbon footprint by as much as possible.
+That way, they can produce as much electricity as possible, which will save you even more money on your electricity bills and reduce your carbon footprint by a larger amount.

-In this guide, weâll explain why solar panels need maintenance, how to take care of them, the most common problems that can arise if you donât, and how much it costs.
+In this guide, weâll explain why solar & battery systems need maintenance, how to take care of them, the most common problems that can arise if you donât, and how much it costs.

 If youâre wondering how much a solar & battery system could save you, just answer a few quick questions below and we'll provide you with an estimate.